Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 The `NServiceBus.Host.exe` creates a separate *service* [Application Domain](https://docs.microsoft.com/en-us/dotnet/framework/app-domains/application-domains) to run NServiceBus and the user code.
 The new domain is assigned a configuration file named after the dll that contains the class implementing `IConfigureThisEndpoint`.
 All the configuration should be done in that file (as opposed to `NServiceBus.Host.exe.config`).
 In most cases that means just adding the `app.config` file to the project and letting MSBuild rename it while moving to the `bin` directory.

+> [!NOTE]
-NOTE: When the type that implements `IConfigureThisEndpoint` is not specified explicitly via an `EndpointConfigurationType` application setting key in the `NServiceBus.Host.exe.config`, the host scans all assemblies to locate this type.
+> When the type that implements `IConfigureThisEndpoint` is not specified explicitly via an `EndpointConfigurationType` application setting key in the `NServiceBus.Host.exe.config`, the host scans all assemblies to locate this type.
 Scanning is done in the context of the *host* application domain, not the new *service* domain.
 Because of that, when [redirecting assembly versions](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/redirect-assembly-versions), the `assemblyBinding` element needs to be present in both `NServiceBus.Host.exe.config` and `app.config`.
 Also see [Assembly Scanning](#endpoint-configuration-assembly-scanning).

 ## Endpoint configuration